Alec-Alameddine/poker-showdown/README.md

-This command-line program generates poker hands and compares their strengths.
+This command-line program generates (5-52 card) poker hands and compares their strengths.